Incoming Occupational Therapy students posing at the Wisconsin Capital

 Start your Application

-Deadline to apply for Summer 2024 cohort has been extended to November 15, 2023, 11:59 p.m.
+Deadline to apply for Summer 2026 cohort is November 15, 2025, 11:59 p.m.
 CST

 **The Entry-Level Doctor of Occupational Therapy Program begins every year in Summer**